heugel/heugel.github.io/index.markdown

 <br>

-I have a BS in Judaic Studies from University of Michigan
+Originally from St. Joseph, I moved here to get my BS in Judaic Studies at the University of Michigan.
+While a student there, I also got hands-on experience with programming, video game design, and electrical engineering.

 <br>